 - Freshwater Discharge and Climate Warming: In a one-year simulation where a Loop Current and its eddy intruded onto the West Florida Shelf, both increased freshwater discharge and a 1-degree Celsius rise in temperature led to notable changes in the stratification properties of the shelf.
 Increased freshwater discharge intensified the mixing of shelf waters, favoring the surface intrusion of Loop Current waters.
 Conversely, a 1-degree Celsius warming intensified shelf water stratification, promoting bottom intrusions.
 These variations could lead to different oceanographic regimes, potentially impacting the local ecosystem’s response.

-Researchers also analyzed the West Florida Shelf response to cold air outbreaks that are common in the fall and winter months.
-Results showed that under a warmer climate, the increased stratification due to the freshwater discharge at the end the boreal summer wet season is cancelled by the warmer climate and reduces the available potential energy on the shelf, limiting coastal upwelling, instabilities, and shelf convection.
+- Cold Air Outbreaks: The study also examined how the West Florida Shelf responds to cold air outbreaks, common in the fall and winter months.
+In a warmer climate, increased stratification due to freshwater discharge at the end of the boreal summer wet season was counteracted by the warmer climate, reducing the potential energy available on the shelf.
+This reduction limited coastal upwelling, instabilities, and shelf convection.

 - Ecological Implications: The West Florida Shelf is intricately connected to various estuarine systems and bays, influencing the baroclinicity of the flow on the shelf.
 Changes in salinity and nutrient patterns resulting from alterations in freshwater flows have had significant direct and indirect impacts on marine life, including algal blooms, seagrass mortality, fragmentation of seascapes, sponge die-offs, and declines in shrimp catches.